Jones Act Overview

 In addition to claims under the Jones Act, injured seamen are entitled to benefits under general maritime law including benefits for maintenance, cure and unearned wages.
 Vessel owners also owe seamen working aboard their vessels a duty to provide a seaworthy vessel.

-If you have questions about your rights to compensation under the Jones Act, contact an experienced maritime lawyer at Stacey & Jacobsen, LLP.
+If you have questions about your rights to compensation under the Jones Act, contact an experienced maritime lawyer at Stacey & Jacobsen, PLLC.
 They have recovered millions of dollars in compensation under the Jones Act for their clients located throughout the nation.